The Beyoncé Experience: Incidents and cancelled shows

-Knowles intended to take The Beyoncé Experience to Kuala Lumpur, Malaysia on November 1, 2007; however the show was cancelled "due to a scheduling conflict" and relocated to Jakarta, Indonesia.
-It was speculated, by several publications, that Knowles moved the show because of Malaysia's strict Islam-based laws surrounding the clothing that females in public, and female performers, can wear.
+Beyoncé intended to take The Beyoncé Experience to Kuala Lumpur, Malaysia on November 1, 2007; however the show was cancelled "due to a scheduling conflict" and relocated to Jakarta, Indonesia.
+It was speculated, by several publications, that Beyoncé moved the show because of Malaysia's strict Islam-based laws surrounding the clothing that females in public, and female performers, can wear.
 The government demanded for female performers to cover up from the top of their chests to their knees, including their shoulders.
 Several publications reported that the news followed an uptick in protests by several conservative groups, including the nearly 10,000-strong National Union of Malaysian Muslim Students, urging the Ministry of Culture, Arts and Heritage to stop the concert from taking place.
-The statement addressed by Knowles' management team stated that the show was cancelled "with regret".
+The statement addressed by Beyoncé's management team stated that the show was cancelled "with regret".
 The show on October 24 in Istanbul, Turkey was cancelled by the organizer, the sports club Fenerbahçe, due to attacks of Kurdistan Workers' Party in Hakkâri on September 21, 2007.

 Broadcasting and recordings

-The show on September 2 at the Staples Center in Los Angeles, two days prior to Knowles' 26th birthday was filmed and later released as a DVD titled The Beyoncé Experience Live.
+The show on September 2 at the Staples Center in Los Angeles, two days prior to Beyoncé's 26th birthday was filmed and later released as a DVD titled The Beyoncé Experience Live.
 During the show, Destiny's Child bandmates Kelly Rowland and Michelle Williams appeared onstage to finish singing "Survivor"; Jay-Z also contributed his verse to "Upgrade U".
-At the end of the show Rowland and Williams led the audience in singing "Happy Birthday to You" to Knowles, to mark her birthday two days later.
+At the end of the show Rowland and Williams led the audience in singing "Happy Birthday to You" to Beyoncé, to mark her birthday two days later.
 It was released on November 20, 2007 worldwide through Columbia Records.
 The Beyoncé Experience Live was shown at ninety-six cinemas across the United States on November 19, 2007, one day before its DVD release.
 Black Entertainment Television (BET) broadcast the show on Thanksgiving Day on November 22, 2007 and later on December 18 the same year.
 It was also broadcast to members of the United States Army serving in the Iraq War through AEG Network and 3sat aired the concert in Germany, Austria and Switzerland on December 31, 2008.
 The DVD was commercially successful earning five certifications in different countries, including 3× Platinum by the Recording Industry Association of America for selling 300,000 copies.
 The performance of "Irreplaceable" during the concert in Madrid was broadcast on the 2007 ALMA Awards through the American Broadcasting Company.